 Fig. 4

-Strength of co-expression among GO Terms at varying levels of MCR
+Strength of co-expression among GO terms at varying levels of MCR

-Subnetwork density and locality were measured for all GO terms with strong initial co-expression (p≤ 0.05) comparing co-expression in GO Terms to 1,000 random networks of the same size.
-Co-expression density and locality were then compared again (n=1000) with varying missing candidate rate (MCR) where a percentage of genes were removed from the term and replaced with random genes to conserve GO Term size.
+Subnetwork density and locality were measured for all GO terms with strong initial co-expression (p≤ 0.05) comparing co-expression in GO terms to 1,000 random networks of the same size.
+Co-expression density and locality were then compared again (n=1000) with varying missing candidate rate (MCR) where a percentage of genes were removed from the term and replaced with random genes to conserve GO term size.
 Curves decline with increased MCR as the proportion of strongly co-expressed GO terms (p-val ≤ 0.05, n=1000) decreases compared to the initial number of strongly co-expressed terms in each network (Red curve).
 GO terms in each network were also split into two subsets based on initial co-expression strength: ‘Strong’, initial co-expression p ≤ 0.001 (Blue curve), and ‘Moderate’, initial 0.001 < p ≤ 0.05 (Purple curve).
 In all three networks, GO terms with stronger initial co-expression were more robust to missing candidate genes.

 As expected, strength of co-expression among GO terms decreased as MCR increased.
 Fig 3 shows the decay in the proportion of GO terms that exhibit significant co-expression at increasing levels of MCR (red curve).
 In general, the decay of signal is similar between density and locality, where signal initially decays slowly until approximately 60% MCR, where signal quickly diminishes.